llm-tools/embedJs/README.md

 If you want us to add support for a specific LLM, please create an [issue](https://github.com/llm-tools/embedjs/issues) and we will prioritize it.
 All PRs are welcome.

-Currently, we next plan to add support for Ollama and open source Hugging Face LLMs.
+Currently, we next plan to add support for Ollama.

 # Embedding models